SENECA SURRENDER

 mountain-high waterfall.
 And the dangers keep coming...

-A reclusive Seneca Indian, White Thunder has only one purpose in life: to
+A reclusive Seneca Indian, White Thunder has only one purpose in life:

 find and kill the man who murdered his beloved wife.
-But when he stumbles
+But when he

-across the injured, desperate Sarah, White Thunder finds what could turn out
+across the injured, desperate Sarah, White Thunder finds what could

 to be a new purpose.

-Now, if the pair can only put aside their many differences, they might find
+Now, if the pair can only put aside their many differences, they might

 what they've been looking for all along...